$ArcMVC

 arc serve:stop # Stop detached server

-arc routes # List registered routes
+arc route:list # List registered routes

 Custom commands: